Take The Money And Run? blog

 Perhaps, as David Cross suggests, it is even an asset.
 “Why should artists be the vanguard standing against unethical organisations?” asked the academic Jen Harvie, in provocation.
 Art is by no means the only part of society threatened by unethical governments, companies or individuals.
 But, if politics is a practice, then artists already have a head start in the methodology of resistance.

 An ethical approach to funding is not (only) about drawing a line and taking a stand.
 Amongst all the tactics suggested at TTMR? – ranging from ‘use less money’, to ‘start a revolution’ – the common principles were dialogue and community.
 Like Dave Beech, you may not agree with everyone else’s agenda, but you can stand in solidarity with artists who want to explore change.
 Underlying all of this is a belief in the value of art as an activity that exceeds and escapes its own currency in any other value system.
 Art’s strength, its value and its ethics come down to this: an ability to be and do more than one thing at once – to recognise the necessity of hypocrisy, and to summon the imagination to occupy different points of view.

-TAKE THE MONEY AND RUN? an event about ethics, funding and art took place on Thursday January 29, 2015, at Toynbee Studios, London.
+TAKE THE MONEY AND RUN? an event about ethics, funding and art took place on Thursday anuary 29, 2015, at Toynbee Studios, London.

 The event was financially supported by Arts Council England through the Catalyst programme, and produced by Live Art Development Agency, Artsadmin, Home Live Art and Platform.

-The freesheet given out on the day can be downloaded here.
+- Download the freesheet given out on the day

-The above piece by Mary Paterson can be downloaded here.
+- Download the above piece by Mary Paterson

-Jane Trowell's 'Take the Money and Run?
-Some positions on ethics, business sponsorship and making art' guide can be downloaded in PDF or purchased here.
+- Jane Trowell’s ‘Take the Money and Run?
+Some positions on ethics, business sponsorship and making art’ guide can be downloaded in PDF or purchased.